|268A.02||Commissioner; rehabilitation advisory council, staff.|

 (f) when an extended employment program offered by the rehabilitation facility is certified, act as the administrator of the rehabilitation facility and its subprograms for purposes of this chapter.

 Any additional federal funds which become available to the state of Minnesota for vocational rehabilitation or independent living purposes as a result of a reallocation of funds returned by other states or release of additional funds may be carried over and expended in the next fiscal year.

 268A.11 Independent living services.

 Subdivision 1.
 Purposes and services.
 The purposes of independent living services and the services that are to be provided are those that are consistent with Code of Federal Regulations, title 34, parts 365 to 367.

 Subd.
 2. Administration.
-This section shall be administered by the Department of Employment and Economic Development through rehabilitation services.
+This section shall be administered by the department of economic security through the division of rehabilitation services.
 The department may employ staff as reasonably required to administer this section and may accept and receive funds from nonstate sources for the purpose of effectuating this section.

 Subd.
 3. Certification.
-No applicant center for independent living may receive funding under this section unless it has received certification from rehabilitation services.
+No applicant center for independent living may receive funding under this section unless it has received certification from the division of rehabilitation services.

 Subd.
 4. Application of centers for independent living.
-Rehabilitation services shall require centers for independent living to complete application forms, expenditure reports, and proposed plans and budgets.
-These reports must be in the manner and on the form prescribed by rehabilitation services.
-When applying, the center for independent living shall agree to provide reports and records, and make available records for audit as may be required by rehabilitation services.
+The division of rehabilitation services shall require centers for independent living to complete application forms, expenditure reports, and proposed plans and budgets.
+These reports must be in the manner and on the form prescribed by the division.
+When applying, the center for independent living shall agree to provide reports and records, and make available records for audit as may be required by the division of rehabilitation services.

-The applicant center for independent living shall be notified in writing by rehabilitation services concerning the approval of budgets and plans.
+The applicant center for independent living shall be notified in writing by the division concerning the approval of budgets and plans.

 268A.12 Repealed, 1995 c 82 s 17